 It takes 28 days for all of the cells in human skin to completely renew.
 Renewing Night Conditioner supports this 28-day rhythm with the aid of medicinal plants such as rose, marsh mallow and anthyllis, supplemented by silver and madonna lily – all rhythmically prepared with great vitality.
-Renewing Night Conditioner acts as a role model.
-It teaches the skin to return to a normal skin condition.
+It teaches the skin how to return to a balanced skin condition.
 Depending on the skin’s needs, we also offer intensive treatments, for example for mature skin, youthful, blemished skin or hypersensitive skin.

 How did you come up with the idea of aqueous night care?

 We have Elisabeth Sigmund to thank for this concept.
 The Viennese esthetician and researcher developed her own natural cosmetics range in the 1950s.
 In the 1960s, she played a major role in the development of Dr. Hauschka Skin Care.
 In Vienna, she studied medicine for two semesters and spent a long time looking at the physiology of the skin.
-While doing so, she theorised that oil-free night care had to be better for the skin.
-Her own tests confirmed this.
+While doing so, she theorised about the benefits of oil-free night care for the skin .
+Her own tests confirmed her statement.
 Incidentally, there is a lovely quote from Elisabeth Sigmund from the period in the 1960s when Dr. Hauschka Skin Care was first being developed.
 At the time, she was living in Sweden and involved in the development work from afar.
-When Dr. Hauschka Renewing Night Conditioner (then known as Rhythmic Night Conditioner) was developed, she wrote: “I have now performed a full skin treatment on myself with such success that my husband recently asked: ‘why do you always look so young now?’
+When Dr. Hauschka Renewing Night Conditioner (then known as Rhythmic Night Conditioner) was developed, she wrote: “I have now performed a full skin treatment on myself with such success that my husband recently asked: ‘Why have you recently been looking so young?’
 No further comment is needed.”

 Rhythm brings life and creates beautiful skin